Bosch Washing Machines Review

 - ‘iDos’: liquid detergent that automatically calculates the ideal amount for the water used so you get a crisp wash every time.

 The Bosch WAW32640AU receives 4.5 stars for energy, as well as WELS water efficiency rating.
 With a maximum spin speed of 1600 RPM, it consumes 73L of water a wash and 259kWh in energy on ‘Cotton 60C EcoPerfect’ cycle.
+Please note, this front loader is currently not available to be purchased.

 - RRP: $2,049*